Big Companies Challenges

 Retaining the Best Employees

-Companies are run by its people.
+Big companies are run by its people.
 The leaders may develop the plans, but the employees are the one who deals with the customers personally.
 And build the products, of course.
-As already described, to keep the valuable employees remains a challenge for even the biggest companies.
+As already described, to keep the valuable employees remains a challenge for even the big companies.
 So, the organizations strive to keep their employees content.
 And bigger company fosters bigger employee policies.
 For example, Google provides perks like free food, massages, paid trips to places like Vegas and Hawaii, along with a flexible work schedule.
 Airbnb provides with a $2,000 annual stipend to the employees to travel anywhere in the world.
 Furthermore, Adobe has recently announced that new birth mothers will receive up to 26 weeks of paid time off.
 These types of policies are made to hold the valuable employees.

 There are other complications arising due to the expectations of the board of directors, shareholders, and the governments.
 Board of directors, because they are equally responsible for the company’s growth.
 Shareholders, because they demand maximum profit.
 And governments, because these organizations are major employers of their countries.